lenniecottrell/100Days-r2/README.md

 - figure out my portfolio stuff
 - transfer domain and use it for my github website
+- verify or otherwise remove the scary google warning for shelf
 - get back into DSA
 - ~~figure out the MIME type issue with my portfolio~~ _this seems resolved?_
 - add a search button instead of live search - maybe cleaner experience?